AyishaSandiford/yogawithme-pp1/README.md

 ![Welcome](docs/screenshots/Screenshot-welcome.png)

 ### This introductory video dives deeper into the meaning of yoga.
-Giving the user a better understanding on the true nature of yoga
+It gives the user a better understanding on the true nature of yoga

 ![What is yoga video](docs/screenshots/Screenshot-what-is-yoga-video.png)